Chart Color Schemes

 Cunningham Place

-A $250 million mixed-use precinct located at 35 Corio Street, Geelong.
-The 17-storey development features 71 luxury apartments, a 168-room international hotel, and a 5,000sqm conference facility with a 650-seat auditorium.
-Amenities include a supermarket, medical centre, retail spaces, private cinema, and resident 'Sky Garden'.
-Developed by Amber Property Group and designed by WMK Architecture.
+A $250 million 17-storey mixed-use precinct in central Geelong designed by WMK Architecture.
+The development features 71 luxury apartments, a 168-room international hotel, and a 5,000sqm conference facility with a 650-seat auditorium.
+Community and resident amenities include a supermarket (likely a Woolworths Metro), medical centre, childcare, co-working spaces, private cinema, and a 'Sky Garden'.
+The project aims to revitalize the waterfront area and was previously targeted for the 2026 Commonwealth Games timeline.

 Market Square Quarter Masterplan